isharax9/isharax9/README.md

 </div>

 - 👀 I'm interested in native web application development, Flutter and React application development.
-- 🌱 Currently learning OpenTelemetry & Grafana.
+- 🌱 Currently learning Playwright.
 - 💞️ Love to Testing, Debugging, Optimizing & Cyber Security Enthusiast.
 - 📫 You can reach me via LinkedIn or shoot a mail, if you have any further questions.
 I'm happy to help!